 In June 2012, changes were legislated which removed intrastate (non-CDL) vehicles from parts of the Michigan Motor Carrier Safety Act.
-These non-CDL commercial motor vehicles must still comply with parts 391-393 as adopted by the act.
-Because they are excepted from the requirements of 49 CFR, part 396, Michigan elects to not perform North American Standard (NAS) inspections on these vehicles.
+These non-CDL interstate commercial motor vehicles must still comply with parts 391-393 as adopted by the act.
+Because they are excepted from the requirements of 49 CFR, part 396, MSP-CVED elects to not perform North American Standard (NAS) inspections on these vehicles.

-Michigan is an economically, environmentally, and demographically diverse state with an estimated population of 9.91 million citizens.
+Michigan is an economically, environmentally, and demographically diverse state with an estimated population of 9.96 million citizens.
 Michigan has a total of 120,256 miles of roadway which includes; 90,208 miles of secondary roads, 9,655 miles of state trunk lines, and 1,240 mile of interstate highways.

 Michigan is a major thoroughfare for international CMV traffic with Canada.
 Michigan has the second and fifth busiest border crossings in the nation for commercial vehicle traffic.
 Michigan has a total of five ports of entry from Canada including three bridges for which one is privately owned, a tunnel, and a ferry service.
 These ports of entry each pose unique safety and security concerns.
-A 2007 hazardous material (HM) commodity flow study estimates that 50 million tons of HM is generated in Michigan annually.
-Michigan's international borders and roadways are used extensively for the transportation of a variety of HM products including potentially high-risk such as highway route-controlled radioactive materials.
+Michigan's international borders and roadways are used extensively for the transportation of a variety of HM products including highway route-controlled radioactive materials.
 Michigan's unique environment makes it vulnerable to HM incidents during transportation and potential security risks related to its international borders.